Sixth Annual Computer Science Conference for CSU Undergraduates

 10 minute break

-4:20 PM - 4:30 PM: Best Paper Awards Announcement and Closing Remarks
+3:10 PM - 3:30 PM: Best Paper Award Announcement and Closing Remarks (All Tracks)

 Call for Papers